ElektrikAkar/jekyll-thema-test/docs/3_using/5_thermal_model.md

 ## Thermal coupling between neighbouring SUs

-Cells next to each other (in one module), or modules next to each other (in a parent module) exchange heat as well, according to the conventional kA(T – T).
+Cells next to each other (in one module), or modules next to each other (in a parent module) exchange heat as well, according to the conventional `kA(T – T_{\rm neighbour})`.
 Note that the first and last cell in a module have only one cell as neighbour.
-On their ‘other side’ is the module edge, which is supposed to be at the same temperature as the coolant
+On their _other side_ is the module edge, which is supposed to be at the same temperature as the coolant